sskelkar/gemini-k8s-agent/README.md

 - **Forensic Data Collection:** For any unhealthy pod, it automatically gathers:
     - Recent pod-level events.
     - Logs from any previously crashed containers.
+- **Automated Diagnosis (Rule-Based & LLM-Powered):**
-- **Automated Diagnosis:** Provides a rule-based diagnosis and a recommended next step based on the collected data, helping to quickly identify common issues like `OOMKilled`, `ImagePullBackOff`, or application-level errors in the logs.
+    - Provides a rule-based diagnosis and a recommended next step based on common failure patterns.
+    - For complex or ambiguous errors, it escalates to a Large Language Model (LLM) (currently `gemini-2.0-flash`) to provide a more detailed analysis and recommendation.
 - **Safety First:**
     - The agent is **strictly read-only**.
     - It includes a safety check to ensure it only connects to the cluster name specified in its configuration.